Appalachian Warriors Canoeing will be running 5 days on the placid lower New River.

 Trip Leaders: TBD, Katey Patterson

-Built around the idea of teaching a generation of young women in our community to take advantage of the adventure accessible in their own backyard; Amazon Warriors will be guided entirely by female staff and focuses on building confidence and confidence in participants.
+Built around the idea of teaching a generation of young women in our community to take advantage of the adventure accessible in their own backyard; Amazon Warriors will be guided entirely by female staff and focuses on building competence and confidence in participants.

 $25 per camper per trip